jaredramirez/elm-s3/README.md

 # Usage

-First, you need to create some configuration for the request.
-This configuration holds data that's needed across all upload requests, so if you need to upload files in multiple places across your application you can create this config once and use it all over.
+First, you need to create a config for the request.
+This configuration holds data that's needed across all upload requests, so if you need to upload files in multiple places across your app you can create this config once and use it all over.

     import S3